How to read a camera histogram and why it’s not perfect

 If you have any questions about how to read a histogram, let us know in the comments.

-Also, I love good news, so if my camera histogram tips have helped you to understand how it works, share that too.
+Also, I love good news, so if my camera histogram tips have helped you to understand how a photography histogram works, share that too.

 Great site, always to the point writing and topics for exterior or studio/ softboxes etc.